wmahfoudh/zshrc/README.md

 1. **Prompt**: Displays a different prompt for the current user and the root user
 2. **Auto Completion, Syntax Highlighting, Autosuggestions:** Sourced but require installation of the respective plugins
 3. **Key Bindings:** Pre-configured for convenience

-Fully commented for easy customization, it needs the [Meslo font](./bin/meslo.tar.gz) to display the icons properly:
+4. Fully commented for easy customization

+To display properly, it needs the [Meslo font](./bin/meslo.tar.gz).

 ## Prompt

 ![How it looks like](./bin/zshrc.png)

 ## Icons

 Finding the "right" icon can be challenging.
 To help with this, some icon options have been added as comments at the end of the file.
 You can easily copy and replace/add them to your custom prompt.

 ![Icons](./bin/icons.png)